 - Prep the beans by rinsing in a colander under cold water.
 Drain completely and don’t soak.

 - Combine beans and cold water in Instant Pot.
 No need to stir and you can add a pinch of salt.
+Close the lid and turn valve to sealing position.

 - Cold water: Always use cold water.
 Warm or hot water will change cook time.

 - 3 quart Instant Pot: I don’t have one, so can’t say how long.
-I would try 15 minutes with natural release and adjust accordingly for the future.
+I would try 15 minutes with natural pressure release and adjust accordingly for the future.

 - Stovetop: Check out my stovetop dried beans recipe I used for years.
-And if you are thinking to buy an Instant Pot, see which Instant Pot to buy.

 - Whole cloves of garlic would be another aromatic you could use.

-- Use broth instead of water.
+- Use vegetable broth instead of water.

-Delicious and Healthy Ways to Use Instant Pot Black Beans
+How to Use Instant Pot Black Beans

 Black beans are my favorite beans because of their mild taste, small size and ability to hold their shape.
 They are also highly nutritious and satisfying and because they are a good source of protein they keep me full longer.